-- Totals bets on the cumulative score of both teams
+- Total bets on the cumulative score of both teams

-- Moneyline bets are on the straight outcome of an event with adjusted odds
+- Moneyline bets on the straight outcome of an event with adjusted odds

-- Spread betting takes into account the point spread
+- Spread bets which take into account the point spread

-- Parlays include more than one event, and can rope in up to 12 different items.
+- Parlay bets which include more than one event, and can rope in up to 12 different items.
 This is a great way to play with more risk and for a far larger reward.

-- Futures bets on events/awards that are still a ways off.
+- Future bets on events/awards that are still a ways off.
 Keep an eye on the odds!